rst0git/LegalRuleML-app/README.md

 `BaseXClient.php` is sourced from [the BaseX repository](https://github.com/BaseXdb/basex/blob/master/basex-api/src/main/php/BaseXClient.php), and is licensed under the BSD license.
 Copyright © BaseX Team 2005-15.

+## User's guide

+Documentation in Markdown format can be found under `resources/help/usersguide.md`, and also within the app itself.

 ## Maintenance notes

 This is a Laravel application.
 Therefore, its best practice should be adhered to in maintenance, e.g. database changes should have their own migrations.